 AT-007 is also being studied in a rare disease caused by deficiency in the enzyme Sorbitol Dehydrogenase.
 Aldose Reductase is the first enzyme in the polyol pathway, converting glucose to sorbitol.
 AR is then followed by Sorbitol Dehydrogenase, which converts sorbitol to fructose.
 Patients with SORD Deficiency accumulate very high levels of sorbitol in their cells and tissues as a result of the enzyme deficiency, which results in tissue toxicities such as peripheral neuropathy and motor neuron disease.
 Recent research in drosophila and cell models of SORD Deficiency demonstrated that treatment with an ARI that blocks sorbitol production may provide benefit in this disease.
 Preclinical studies on AT-007 have demonstrated significant reduction in sorbitol levels in fibroblasts from SORD deficient patients.
 Treatment with AT-007 in the drosophila model of SORD prevented the disease phenotype and protected from neuronal degeneration.
-On October 25, 2021, we reported data from a pilot open-label study in 8 SORD Deficiency patients.
+On October 25, 2021, we reported data from a pilot open-label study in eight SORD Deficiency patients.
 AT-007 reduced blood sorbitol levels by approximately 66% from baseline through 30 days of treatment.
 AT-007 was safe and well tolerated in all treated patients.
 In December 2021, we initiated a Phase 2/3 registrational study in patients with SORD Deficiency, which is ongoing at multiple clinical sites in the US and Europe.
-On February 16, 2023, we announced that in a pre-specified interim analysis of the ongoing Phase 3 INSPIRE trial, AT-007 reduced sorbitol levels by a mean of approximately 52% (or approximately 16,000ng/ml) over 90 days of treatment ($p<0.001$ vs. placebo) in patients with SORD Deficiency.
+On February 16, 2023, we announced that in a pre-specified interim analysis of the ongoing Phase 3 INSPIRE trial, AT-007 reduced sorbitol levels by a mean of approximately 52% (or approximately 16,000ng/ml) over 90 days of treatment ( $p<0.001$ vs. placebo) in patients with SORD Deficiency.
 At baseline, the mean blood sorbitol level of SORD patients included in this interim analysis was approximately 29,000ng/ml, with a range of approximately 22,000ng/ml-38,000ng/ml.
-In On February 15, 2024 we announced positive interim 12-month results from the ongoing Phase 3 INSPIRE trial, a baseline cross-sectional in which the primary endpoints and several key secondary endpoints were achieved.
-The interim 12-month analysis of the relationship between sorbitol level, age (or duration of disease) and clinical outcome measures demonstrated a statistically significant correlation between sorbitol level and key the prespecified CMT-FOM composite clinical outcome measures, including 10-meter-walk/run speed, 4-stair endpoint (10-meter walk-run test, 4 stair climb, speed, sit to stand test, 6-minute walk test and sit-to-stand test dorsiflexion) ($p=0.05$).
-AT-007 treatment also provided sustained reduction in sorbitol level in patients with SORD Deficiency over 12 months of treatment, which was statistically significant compared to placebo ($p<0.05$).
-The Company is working with Lastly, AT-007 treatment also resulted in a highly statistically significant effect ($p=0.01$) on the FDA to determine the appropriate regulatory path forward, as well as data required for CMT Health Index (CMT-HI), an NDA submission, to advance AT-007 towards registration for this indication.
-The INSPIRE study will continue in blinded format to the 12-month interim clinical outcomes assessment.
-If the primary clinical important patient-reported outcome measure (10-meter-walk/run) reaches statistical significance at 12 months, of disease severity and well-being, which was a secondary endpoint in the study will be completed study.
-Aspects of the CMT-HI that demonstrated a treatment effect included lower limb function, mobility, fatigue, pain, sensory function, and unblinded.
-If not, the study will continue in blinded format to 24 months, where clinical outcomes will be assessed again in a final statistical analysis. upper limb function.
-AT-007 continues to be was safe and well tolerated, with similar incidence of adverse events between active and placebo-treated groups.
-We plan to meet with regulatory agencies to discuss the interim analysis to determine whether an NDA and MAA could be submitted based on the current data to date.
+On February 15, 2024 we announced positive interim 12-month results from the ongoing Phase 3 INSPIRE trial, in which the primary endpoints and several key secondary endpoints were achieved.
+The interim 12-month analysis demonstrated statistically significant correlation between sorbitol level and the prespecified CMT-FOM composite clinical endpoint (10-meter walk-run test, 4 stair climb, sit to stand test, 6-minute walk test and dorsiflexion) ( $p=0.05$ ).
+AT-007 treatment also provided sustained reduction in sorbitol level in patients with SORD Deficiency over 12 months of treatment, which was statistically significant compared to placebo ( $p<0.001$ ).
+Lastly, AT-007 treatment also resulted in a highly statistically significant effect ( $p=0.01$ ) on the CMT Health Index (CMT-HI), an important patient-reported outcome measure of disease severity and well-being, which was a secondary endpoint in the study.
+Aspects of the CMT-HI that demonstrated a treatment effect included lower limb function, mobility, fatigue, pain, sensory function, and upper limb function.
+AT-007 was safe and well tolerated, with similar incidence of adverse events between active and placebo-treated groups.